CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Method

-In this section, we first introduce the fundamental concepts of the \textit{Cognitive Space} and the \textit{Semantic Manifold}, which together provide the theoretical foundation underlying our approach.
-We then present the technical details of \oursName, describing its core components and implementation.
+In this section, we first introduce the problem formulation and key notation, establish the mathematical foundation underlying our approach, and then present the technical details of \oursName, describing its core components and implementation.